Why Choose Public Health at UMD?

 - Engage in the legislative process at the Maryland General Assembly in Annapolis

-Individualized and Flexible Programs
+Our Individualized and Flexible Programs

-- Select from graduate programs that allow part-time study suited for working professionals
+- Select from graduate programs that allow part-time study suited for working professionals or accelerated programs that allow you to complete your degrees in less time

 - Take courses at other D.C. metro area universities as part of a unique educational arrangement, the D.C.
 Consortium of Universities of the Washington Metropolitan Area

-Focus on Promoting Health Equity and Justice
+Our Focus on Promoting Health Equity and Justice

 - Participate in the Maryland Center for Health Equity’s Collegium of Scholars to provoke your thinking on how race, ethnicity, class and other factors affect health